Bhekisile/Metrics-webapp/README.md

 # 📖 [your_project_name] <a name="about-project"></a>

-**[Stock Screeners]** is a metric website.
-It provides stock rankings according to the company name and lists companies that meet the criteria.
-It offers users the choice to search the page by company name and displays screeners' details.
+**[Stock Screeners]** is a metric website containing data or parameters used for stock screening.
+It displays a list of companies from all over the world with the corresponding parameters and values.
+The user can filter the application by company's name.
+It is more beneficial to those who search for stocks.
 The data is extracted from the Financial Modeling Prep API.

 ## 🛠 Built With <a name="built-with"></a>